lanl/COVID-19-Predictions/README.md

 *Corresponding author: Yen Ting Lin (yentingl@lanl.gov)

-### Statistical inference and proababilistic prediction for regional epidemics.
+### Statistical inference and probabilistic prediction for regional epidemics.
 Our Bayesian model uses regional daily reported case counts to infer the progression of regional epidemics.
 The model output is probabilistic, meaning that, instead of predicting an absolute value (e.g., we predict that there will be 279 new cases tomorrow), the model provides the probabilities of the new case counts (e.g., we predict with a probability 90% that the new case count is below 425).

-Under ```dailyForecasts```, we provide daily forecasts for two types of regions: we provide statistical inference and probabilistic predictions for the 15 most populous Meropolitan Statistical Areas (MSAs) and the 50 US States daily.
+Under ```dailyForecasts```, we provide daily forecasts for two types of regions: we provide statistical inference and probabilistic predictions for the 15 most populous Metropolitan Statistical Areas (MSAs) and the 50 US States daily.
 The output of the analysis for each region is reported in a date-labeled folder (e.g., ```2020-07-26```) as a .csv file.
 In the date folder, we provide a summary figure, wherein the results are visualized as in the figure below (which is for the New York City MSA, and the analysis was performed on 2020-06-21):
 <p align="center">
 <img src='https://github.com/lanl/COVID-19-Predictions/blob/master/figs/UQBand-mechanistic.png' width='80%'>
 </p>
 The color bands in these figures represent our *belief* of the progression of the regional epidemics, inferred from the data, visualized as discrete markers.
-The outermost (widest) band visualizes that, with 95% probability, we believe that the reported cast counts - in the past and in the future - should be within this band.
-The median prediction, which is visualize as a thin purple line, represents a central measure of prediction probability density.
+The outermost (widest) band visualizes that, with 95% probability, we believe that the reported case counts - in the past and in the future - should be within this band.
+The median prediction, which is visualized as a thin purple line, represents a central measure of prediction probability density.

-Our Bayesian model is designed to address the fact that regional daily case reports are often very noisy. **The fundamental question is, when we see a new data point that is higher than the "average" (broadly defined, such as a moving-window average), is the new data point attributable to statsitical noise or is the epidemic really upward-trending?** This type of *Bayesian uncertainty quantification* (UQ) provides useful insights into whether a new data point is consistent with our current belief of the disease progression subject to the statistical noise.
+Our Bayesian model is designed to address the fact that regional daily case reports are often very noisy. **The fundamental question is, when we see a new data point that is higher than the "average" (broadly defined, such as a moving-window average), is the new data point attributable to statistical noise or is the epidemic really upward-trending?** This type of *Bayesian uncertainty quantification* (UQ) provides useful insights into whether a new data point is consistent with our current belief of the disease progression subject to the statistical noise.
 If the new data point is not consistent, it is likely that it is caused by a fundamental change of the dynamics, for example, relaxed social-distancing measures.
-The results from our analysis can thus be used to **increase situational awareness** and to **provide early warning signals** of when new case counts are upward trending.
+The results from our analysis can thus be used to **increase situational awareness** and to **provide early warning signals** of when new case counts are upward-trending.

-### Compartmental Model used for mathematical model-based inference
+### Compartmental model used for mathematical model-based inference

 We use mathematical model-based inference.
 Specifically, in our analysis, we found that compartmental models are expressive and flexible, more so than curve-fitting models, and are able to capture a variety of regional dynamics seen in the data.
 Our compartmental model describes the population dynamics and the interactions between the *S*usceptible, *E*xposed (infected but yet to show symptoms), *I*nfected, *H*ospitalized, *R*ecovered, and *D*eceased populations.
 Importantly, we also model the behavior of social distancing and quarantine/self-isolation.
 Although there are many model parameters (>18), we estimated and fixed most of them on the basis of exisiting epidemiological studies of COVID-19 and infer only 6 region-specific free parameters.
 We verified in the manuscript that the model is *identifiable*.
 <p align="center">